PranjalAmbwani1305/PranjalAmbwani1305/README.md

 ---

 ## 👨‍💻 Education & Background

+🎓 **M.Tech in Artificial Intelligence**
+📍 Currently pursuing at **NMIMS, Mumbai**
+🧠 Building deep expertise in AI, Machine Learning, and Natural Language Processing 🛠️ Focused on the development and deployment of real-world AI solutions 🔍 Passionate about bridging the gap between research and practical problem-solving through intelligent systems

 🎓 **B.E. in Computer Engineering**
 📅 **Graduating in 2025** from LDRP Institute of Technology and Research, Gandhinagar, India